-DETROIT (Reuters) - Chrysler Group LLC <FIA.MI>, which popularized the minivan segment nearly 30 years ago, will showcase an upscale version of its Chrysler Town & Country family minivan at the Los Angeles Auto Show this week.
+DETROIT (Reuters) - Chrysler Group LLC <FIA.MI>, which popularized the minivan nearly 30 years ago, will showcase an upscale version of its Chrysler Town & Country family minivan at the Los Angeles Auto Show this week.

 The 2013 Town & Country S includes a standard Blu-Ray DVD player as well as a black chrome grill and black interior.
 The minivan is the third Chrysler model to join the automaker's "S" lineup after the 200 and 300 sedans.

-Earlier this month, Chief Executive Sergio Marchionne told reporters that the automaker was "more or less" on track to launch a resigned minivan by 2014.
+Earlier this month, Chief Executive Sergio Marchionne told reporters that the automaker was "more or less" on track to launch a redesigned minivan by 2014.
 The company is the dominant player in the minivan segment, which it launched in 1983 under former CEO Lee Iacocca.